Laura Spencer-Churchill, Duchess of Marlborough

-Frances Laura Spencer-Churchill, Duchess of Marlborough (née Charteris; 10 August 1915 – 19 February 1990), was a British noblewoman and socialite.
-She was variously Viscountess Long, Countess of Dudley and became Duchess of Marlborough upon her fourth marriage, to John Spencer-Churchill, 10th Duke of Marlborough.
-She was the sister of novelist Hugo Charteris and Ann Charteris (who married Ian Fleming), as well as the granddaughter of Hugo Charteris, 11th Earl of Wemyss.
-Her third husband, Michael Temple Canfield, was the former husband of Lee Radziwill, sister of First Lady Jacqueline Bouvier Kennedy Onassis.
+Frances Laura Spencer-Churchill, Duchess of Marlborough (later Long, Dudley and Canfield; 10 August 1915 – 19 February 1990), was a British peeress and socialite.

+A granddaughter of Hugo Charteris, 11th Earl of Wemyss, she was the sister of novelist Hugo Charteris and Ann Charteris, wife of Ian Fleming.
+She married four times, three of her husbands being peers, and thus was successively styled Viscountess Long, Countess of Dudley, and Duchess of Marlborough.
 During World War II, she served as an auxiliary nurse.

 Early life

-Frances Laura Charteris was born on 10 August 1915 at London, England, to Captain the Hon.
-Guy Lawrence Charteris (second son of the 11th Earl of Wemyss and Mary Constance Wyndham) and Frances Lucy Tennant, daughter of a Scottish chemical merchant.
-Laura, as she was called, had 3 siblings, Ann, Mary Rose and Hugo.
-Their mother died of cancer in 1925 and the remainder of their childhood was spent shuffling between homes in London and family in Scotland, where their grandparents, the Earl and Countess of Wemyss, lived.
+Frances Laura Charteris was born on 10 August 1915 at London to Captain the Hon.
+Guy Lawrence Charteris (1886–1967), second son of Hugo Charteris, 11th Earl of Wemyss and 7th Earl of March, and Mary Constance Wyndham, and his wife Frances Lucy Tennant (1887–1925), granddaughter of Sir Charles Tennant, 1st Baronet.
+She went by her second name, Laura.
+She had three siblings: Ann, Mary Rose and Hugo.

+Laura's mother died of cancer in 1925 and the remainder of her childhood was spent shuffling between homes in London and family in Scotland, where their paternal grandparents, the Earl and Countess of Wemyss and March, lived.
 During World War II, she served as an auxiliary nurse for the Royal Navy.